zhoukekestar/notes/_posts/2017/2017-03-17-hiring-without-whiteboards.md

 * How to specify a user to request limited API at API Level (not just UI Level)?

 # Hiring with whiteboards 👎
+* [Interview-answers](http://zhoukekestar.github.io/notes/2017/06/07/interview-answers.html) is an article written by me for whiteboards interview.
 * [Those](http://blog.poetries.top/2017/03/12/front-end-interview-summary/) questions are not so good.